-This Italian Stuffing with Sausage from Scratch is made with Kaiser rolls, eggs, onions, parmesan cheese, Italian sausage, milk, and baked to perfection.
+This Sausage Stuffing Recipe from Scratch is made with Kaiser rolls, eggs, onions, parmesan cheese, Italian sausage, milk, and baked to perfection.

 I am so excited for Thanksgiving and let’s be honest, one of the best side dishes that come with Thanksgiving is the stuffing.
 If you are feeling up to the task of making homemade stuffing, this is the recipe you need to make.
 The trick to making the best homemade stuffing is using old Kaiser rolls.
 It beats regular old sliced bread!